The Impact of Color on Productivity: Liven Up Your Workspace

 Consider light and room size

-With some thought about the colors and their use, you can craft a custom color scheme that boosts your productivity and keeps you motivated and focused.
-A cohesive, well-designed workspace in colors you love will make you want to spend time doing your best work.
+With a little planning, you can craft a palette that keeps you motivated and focused.
+A cohesive workspace in colors you love invites your best work.

 DIY Tips for Incorporating Color Inexpensively

-• Add colorful organizers.
-Trays, pencil cups, file folders, magazine racks and desktop organizers come in a rainbow of hues.
-Use them to neatly contain items on your desk while injecting color.
+- Add colorful organizers.
+Trays, pencil cups, file folders, magazine racks, and desktop organizers come in a rainbow of hues—tidy and vibrant in one move.

-With some DIY elbow grease and budget-savvy tips, you can create an office environment that energizes and motivates you.
-Splashes of vibrant color will make your workspace a place you actually want to be productive in.
+With a bit of DIY effort, you can create an environment that energizes and motivates.
+Strategic splashes of color make your workspace a place you’ll enjoy being productive in.

 The Impact of Color in Workspace Productivity: FAQs